Oneirical/The-Games-Foxes-Play/design/Development Logs/23-10-13 - Endless Cyan Rivers.md

   * This is actually the nerfed version.
 The initial prototype would literally conquer the entire game in seconds due to a hilarious chain reaction and drop my frames per second to 1.

 * A new starter area presents the player with a choice of 1 out of 6 starter Souls.
 Which Caste will you pledge yourself to?
 Since this is practically one of the first things a new player will see, I am making sure to bring out the cool stuff right away.
 This is no choosing if you want to be a wizard or a warrior, this is choosing if you want identity takeover, soul swapping or gravity manipulation in your starting kit.
   * Actually making those 6 Souls is a work in progress.
-I have the Ordered one (knockback and teleports) finished, and the Saintly one (assimilation and clones) will be extremely easy to make.
-Artistic (soul swap) and Feral (gravity swap) shouldn't take too long.
+I have the Ordered one (knockback and teleports) finished.
+The Feral one (gravity swap) is coming along, but has a few bugs.
+The Saintly one (assimilation and clones) will be extremely easy to make.
+Artistic (soul swap) shouldn't take too long.
 Unhinged and Vile are the ones I'm not too sure about.
 Their themes are respectively "greed and desire" (probably something about stealing abilities) and "distancing oneself from direct conflict" (probably something about summons or making a little pokémon team).

 * Save and load system completely reworked.
   * Every time a creature changes either its Position, Species (and some other minor things), this gets tracked.